zaphosting/docs/docs/palworld-configuration.md

 These are server configuration options which are essential for customising your server's listing, protecting it through passwords and more internal settings.

 :::tip
-We do not recommending changing he port or IP settings, as these are automatically configured by the gameserver.
+We do not recommending changing the port or IP settings, as these are automatically configured by the gameserver.
 Changing the IP/Port values may potentially break your gameserver
 :::

 | Parameter Name                 | Example                                 | Description                                                |